 Joleen Ballendine is an actor, improviser, writer and instructor.
 In 2007, she joined Rapid Fire Theatre and now acts as a senior performer.
 Her noted troupes include DotDotDot, Rå Power, Z Said and Off Book the Improvised Musical.
 Joleen is Rapid Fire Theatre’s Associate Director of Education; she runs the Out-Reach Program.
 Joleen also leads the co-production of The Kidprovisors, run through the Foote Theatre School and Rapid Fire Theatre.
-She’s a writer and performer in the hit sketch comedy show Caution May Contain Nuts.
+She’s a writer and performer in the hit sketch comedy show Caution: May Contain Nuts.

 After graduating from MacEwan’s Theatre Arts program, Mhairi received a Master of Arts in Musical Theatre Performance at the Royal Conservatoire of Scotland.
 Her passion for the arts really grew when she began taking classes at the Foote Theatre School as a child - she was one of the founding members of the Young Musical Company.
-Mhairi is a part of Grindstone Theatre’s improvised musical the 11 O’Clock Number.
+Mhairi is a part of Grindstone Theatre’s improvised musical The 11 O’Clock Number.
 Mhairi also enjoys songwriting and recently released her first EP.

-Shannon has been teaching acting and voice for more than 20 years in universities, colleges, conservatories, and her private studio.
+Shannon has been teaching acting and voice for more than twenty years in universities, colleges, conservatories, and her private studio.
 Shannon holds her Master’s Degree in Theatre Voice Pedagogy, a BFA in Acting from U of A, and a BMus in performance, as well as her Certificate of Figure Proficiency in Estill Voice Training (TM).
 Shannon’s recent performances include Ana in The Clean House, and regular performances with The Greenwood Singers.

 Ashley holds diplomas from MacEwan University in Early Childhood Development and Theatre Arts.
-She hass a Mental Health First Aid certification for adults who interact with youth, has completed the Tattered Teddies Workshop: Suicide Prevention and Intervention for children under 12, and is certified by the Little Warriors in Sexual Abuse Prevention and in the Mandt System in conflict resolution and healthy relationships.
+She hass a Mental Health First Aid certification for adults who interact with youth, has completed the Tattered Teddies Workshop: Suicide Prevention and Intervention for children under twelve, and is certified by the Little Warriors in Sexual Abuse Prevention and in the Mandt System in conflict resolution and healthy relationships.
 She’s taught for the Foote Theatre School since 2009, and volunteers for children’s programs at the Canadian Mental Health Association, as well as for ABC Head Start: Early Literacy Programs.